aimacode/aima-python/README.md

 # Acknowledgements

 Many thanks for contributions over the years.
 I got bug reports, corrected code, and other support from Darius Bacon, Phil Ruggera, Peng Shao, Amit Patil, Ted Nienstedt, Jim Martin, Ben Catanzariti, and others.
-Now that the project is in Githib, you can see the [contributors](https://github.com/aimacode/aima-python/graphs/contributors) who are actively improving the project.
-Thanks!
+Now that the project is in Githib, you can see the [contributors](https://github.com/aimacode/aima-python/graphs/contributors) who are doing a great job of actively improving the project.
+Thanks to all!